You have 47 tabs open.

 Pick a file

 Choose where to save your tab archive.
-It's just a Markdown file—open it in any text editor, Obsidian, Notion, wherever.
+It's a Markdown file.
+Open it in any text editor, Obsidian, or Notion.

 -